acl-org/acl-anthology/README.md

 # ACL Anthology

 These are basic instructions on generating the ACL Anthology website as seen on <https://aclweb.org/anthology/>.
-The offical home of this repository is <https://github.com/acl-org/acl-anthology>.
+The official home of this repository is <https://github.com/acl-org/acl-anthology>.

 ## Generating the Anthology